01craft/xslingerHD/README.md

     - large-sized HDMI monitor (tiny sprites, remember?)
     - SNES MAX - it's a two player game, and it really needs two quality controllers for the best gameplay
-    - Accelerator (only makes a small difference though)
+    - Zip GSX or TranswarpGS (only makes a small difference though)

 The game implements several little "hacks" to make it possible - so it should be considered to be somewhat experimental: